Estate Planning Steps

 Write policies in trust – ensure any life assurance policies are written in trust.
 This will enable the money to be passed on to beneficiaries immediately without having to wait for probate.

-Make gifts during lifetime – you can use your annual gifting allowance of £3,000, or can use a number of trusts to pass money on tax efficiently.
+Make gifts during lifetime – you can use your annual gifting allowance of £3,000 or you can use a number of trusts to pass money on tax efficiently.
 You can also pass on family heirlooms during your lifetime.

 Trust planning – if you value control and certainty over how your wealth is distributed, combined with possible inheritance tax advantages, trust planning should be considered.
 There are a wide range of trusts to choose from which have varying levels of access, flexibility and inheritance tax efficiency to suit your needs.